RoS The Seven Swords of Wayland

 Props history

 There were multiple versions of Albion (fighting swords, close-up swords, replacements throughout the series because swords broke or got lost etc.), but the seven Swords of Wayland were one of a kind as they were for just a one-off episode.
-They were specially commisioned pieces, acid etched, and cost \xa3800 each even back in 1984, according to Phil Rose.
+They were specially commisioned pieces (presumably by Alan Meekins and Tony Rotherham as well), acid etched, and cost £800 each even back in 1984, according to Phil Rose.

-Phil Rose (Brother Tuck) was the keeper of the RoS Swords of Wayland for many years.
-Beleth was stolen from his B&B years ago.
-The rest of the swords he donated to the charity auction at Silver Arrow '98.
+Phil Rose (Brother Tuck) was the keeper of the RoS Swords of Wayland for many years, except for Beleth which had already disappeared during the filming.
+Phil donated five Swords of Wayland to the charity auction at Silver Arrow '98 convention.

 Fact and figures